-Lawyer contests constitutionality of Nebraska death penalty
+Lawyers contest constitutionality of Nebraska death penalty

 TECUMSEH, Neb.
-(AP) — An attorney for an inmate accused of strangling his cellmate has asked a judge to declare Nebraska’s death penalty unconstitutional.
+(AP) — Attorneys for an inmate accused of strangling his cellmate have asked a judge to declare Nebraska’s death penalty unconstitutional.

-Concerns over the lethal injection procedure are among the 11 arguments in a motion filed Monday by Todd Lancaster, attorney for Patrick Schroeder.
+Concerns over the recently reinstated capital punishment that was repealed in 2015 are among the 11 arguments in a motion filed Monday by Todd Lancaster and Sarah Newell, attorneys for Patrick Schroeder.

 The move prompted a delay in Schroeder’s arraignment that was set for Tuesday.
+Instead, District Judge Vicky Johnson scheduled a July 28 hearing on Schroeder’s motion.

+“Our society can no longer kill to show that killing is wrong,” the motion stated.

 Most Read Stories